dreasysnail/POINTER/README.md

 **Dependency requirement**:

-Please run `bash ./requirement.sh` to install the dependency required
+Please run `bash ./requirement.sh` to install the dependency required.
+The `bert-large-uncased` model can be found at [here](https://huggingface.co/bert-large-uncased).
+Please also install apex from https://www.github.com/nvidia/apex to use distributed and fp16 training.

 **Pre-training**:
 Below is an example of pretraining a model on wikipedia